IN CELEBRATION OF THE BLACK-AND-WHITE PRINT To many, including some close photographer friends, Black-and-White is…

 I did some research on preserving cotton since the papers I print on are made from 100% cotton fiber.
 Beeswax Lavender Oil was the answer I came up with.
 In fact, I found a body of information on using this Beeswax Lavender Oil combination on fine art prints.

-At first, I didn’t like the look of Beeswax Lavender Oil on my prints at all.
-Not until I got the consistency and percentage of wax to oil ratio where it needed to be and with warmed wax.
-Then I found I needed to heat the print sufficiently after the wax application to melt the wax/oil mixture coating the fibers of the paper.
+At first, I didn’t like the look of Beeswax Lavender Oil on my prints.
+Not until I got the consistency and percentage of wax to oil ratio where it needed to be and applied with warmed wax.
+I found I needed to heat the print sufficiently after the wax application to melt the wax/oil mixture into the fibers of the paper.

 To my eye, using Beeswax/Lavender Oil as a print coating is a positive visual improvement in addition to its normal physical protection capabilities.